opensearch-project/documentation-website/_security/access-control/users-roles.md

 # Users and roles

-The security plugin includes an internal user database.
+The Security plugin includes an internal user database.
 Use this database in place of or in addition to an external authentication system such as LDAP or Active Directory.

 Roles are the core way of controlling access to your cluster.
 Roles contain any combination of cluster-wide permissions, index-specific permissions, document- and field-level security, and tenants.
 Then you map users to these roles so that users gain those permissions.